elianakrakov/elianakrakov/_posts/2021-02-16-attenuationcorrection.md

 ## amyloid-beta
 <img src="/files/amyloidtransmission.png">

-There is a peak at 21.46 nm.
-I
+There is a peak at 6.4 nm.
+This is characteristic of the beta strandd distance.
+I know it is an ugly plot but i belive it is significant.
 <img src="/files/transamyloid.png">
 The peak looked like it was from the tip, not the sample.
 We repositioned the empty sample container so the x-ray beam was hitting the tip.
 This confirmed that the peak was from the container not the sample.